MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 - For image or document input, size limitation for the files passed to be prompt is 25 MB in total for all files.
 - For image or document input, you can't pass a file with a type other than PNG, JPG, JPEG, BMP, TIFF, and PDF.
 - For image or document input, extracting information from large documents might not be accurate and skip information, especially for table lines.
-- There is a limilation of processing documents with less than 50 pages.
+- There's a limitation of processing documents with fewer than 50 pages.
 - Image or document input isn't yet supported for prompts in Copilot Studio.

 ## Related information